Autodesk/synthesis/tutorials/FusionExporter.md

 NOTE: Linear joints are not fully supported yet.
 <br/>
 You can also specify a parent joint that the joint is supposed to stem from.

+## Need more help?

+If you need any help with the process, feel free to join our [Discord](https://www.discord.gg/hHcF9AVgZA) where you can be in direct contact with Synthesis developers.